biobakery/MetaPhlAn/README.md

 All dependence binaries on Linux 64 bit can be downloaded in the folder "bin" from [this link](https://www.dropbox.com/sh/m4na8wefp53j8ej/AABA3yVsG26TbB0t1cnBS9-Ra?dl=0).

-The script files in folder "strainer_src" should be changed to executable mode by:
+The script files in folder "strainphlan_src" should be changed to executable mode by:

 ```
 #!python

-chmod +x strainer_src/*.py
+chmod +x strainphlan_src/*.py
 ```

 and add to the executable path: